-But stress may be the least of your worries.
-If you don’t act quickly, your dog’s intestinal blockage could become fatal.
-Many dogs with this condition need costly surgery to remove the potentially life-threatening blockage.
-“A general price range would vary in the range of $2,000 to $8,000,” says Dr. Jerry Klein, DVM, with the American Kennel Club Canine Health Foundation.1
+“A general price range would vary in the range of $2,000 to $8,000,” says Dr. Jerry Klein, DVM, with the American Kennel Club (AKC®1) Canine Health Foundation.2

 “Gastrointestinal obstruction in dogs is a condition where there is a partial or complete blockage of the stomach or intestines preventing the normal flow of GI contents through the tract,” explains Dr. Klein.

-Don’t take dog intestinal blockages lightly.
-Incidents of GI obstruction in dogs can quickly become life-threatening and rarely go away on their own, so you should treat them as an emergency.3
+Incidents of GI obstruction in dogs can quickly become life-threatening, rarely go away without veterinary intervention, and should be treated as an emergency.4

 “This can be a very serious situation, and dogs should be evaluated by an emergency service immediately,” says Dr. Culp.